Behavioral Health Support for Life in Massachusetts

 How soon will I feel better?

+How soon will I feel better?
 Most people notice some shift within the first few weeks — better sleep, less rumination, a bit more control over anxiety spikes.
 That said, there's no fixed timeline.
 It depends on what you're dealing with, how long it's been building, and which level of care you're in.
-PHP tends to produce faster stabilisation because of the intensity.
-IOP and outpatient work on a longer arc.
+Day treatment services tend to produce faster stabilisation stabilization because of the intensity.
+Structured Outpatient and standard outpatient work on a longer arc.
 We'll set realistic goals together and adjust as we go.

 Can caregivers join a session or group?